 When we express our true feelings, it allows us to be authentic (real and genuine), saying what we feel in the present moment.
 This allows us to have more energy and flow freely with life.
 It takes more energy to hold down our real feelings and act in another way; ultimately this drains our energy and zaps our vitality.

 - Allow space in your life to feel!
 When you are quiet, your feelings are more likely to surface and you have the space to recognise what it is you are actually feeling.
-It can help to make the time to sit somewhere quietly; for example, at the beach, park or in your favourite chair.
+It can help to take the time to sit somewhere quietly; for example, at the beach, park or in your favourite chair.

 - Turn your focus within and observe any feelings, without judgement or analysis.